Motherhood feels too much sometimes.

 If you need any help, ask for it.
 It took me a while to realise that asking for help is not a sign of weakness.

-Feel free to ask your loved ones to pop in the store or watch your children while you go for a walk.
+Feel free to ask your loved ones to pop in the store or watch your children while you go for a walk (or anything else you want).

 4. Exercise